Fine regularity of L\'evy processes and linear (multi)fractional stable motion: Introduction

+This collection of sets can be seen as the level sets of the 2-microlocal frontier for a fixed $\sigma$. \begin{corollary} Suppose $X$ is a Lévy process such that $\beta>0$.
+Then, with probability one and for all $\sigma\in\R_-$,

 where $s$ denotes the common 2-microlocal parameter $s = \sigma - s'$.
-Furthermore, for all $s'\in\R$, $E_{0,s'} = E_{-s'}$ and $E_{\sigma,s'}$ is empty if $\sigma > 0$. \end{corollary} Corollary \ref{cor:2ml_levy} generalizes the multifractal formula \eqref{eq:spectrum_levy} since the spectrum of singularities corresponds to the case $\sigma = 0$.
-Note that the subtle behaviour exhibited in Theorem \ref{th:2ml_levy} is not captured by Equality \eqref{eq:2ml_spectrum_levy}.
-As outlined in the proof (Section \ref{ssec:2ml_levy}), this property disappears because the sets $(\widehat{E}_h)_h$ are negligible compared to $(\widetilde{E}_h)_h$ in terms of Hausdorff dimension.\vspar
+Furthermore, for all $s'\in\R$, $E_{0,s'} = E_{-s'}$ and $E_{\sigma,s'}$ is empty if $\sigma > 0$. \end{corollary} As for the weak scaling exponent, we obtain in Corollary~\ref{cor:2ml_levy} a multifractal spectrum which takes the same form as Equation~\eqref{eq:spectrum_levy} (note that the latter corresponds to the case $\sigma=0$).
+In addition, the oscillating singularities are also not captured by these scaling exponents and the spectrum associated.\vsp

+Theorem~\ref{th:2ml_levy} provides an upper bound of the Hausdorff dimension of the oscillating singularities of a general Lévy process.
+In Section~\ref{ssec:2ml_alpha}, we obtain the exact estimates for some specific classes of Lévy processes, proving in particular that the Blumenthal--Getoor exponent does not entirely characterise the structure of these chirp oscillations. \begin{proposition} Suppose $\pi$ is a Lévy measure on $\R$ such that $\pi(\R_\pm) = 0$ and $X$ is a Lévy process with generating triplet $(a,Q,\pi)$.
+Then, with probability one, $\widehat{E}_h = \vset$ for all $h\in\R_+$, i.e.

+\end{proposition} Note in particular that subordinators do not have oscillating singularities, which is quite understandable because of their monotonicity.

+Nevertheless, these singularities might appear as well for rather natural classes of processes such as alpha-stable Lévy processes. \begin{theorem} Suppose $X$ is a Lévy process parametrised by $(0,0,\pi)$, where the Lévy measure $\pi$ has the following form